Soviet locomotive class LV: Development

 The success of the initial batch of production locomotives resulted in Voroshilovgrad Works beginning mass production of class LV locomotives in 1955.
 Locomotives 0011-0112 were produced in the first year, with another 400 locomotives numbered 0113-0522 completed in 1956.
 Some changes were made during the course of the production run.
 Different combinations of plain bearings and roller bearings were produced, and starting with number 0026 a six-axle tender was substituted for the four-axle tender used with earlier locomotives.
 The drawbar connection between the locomotive and tender was also strengthened at the same time.

 Initially it was planned to construct 3,000 locomotives of class LV, but in February 1956 at the 20th Communist Party Congress it was decided that a broad program of railway modernization would be embarked upon.
 Diesel-electric and electric locomotives were to supplant steam locomotives, on which construction would cease.
-With this decision the production of class LV locomotives was cut off, as was work on a more powerful 2-10-2 under development designated class OR21.
+With this decision the production of class LV locomotives was cut off, as was work on a more powerful 2-10-2 under development designated class OR21, of which only four were ever built in 1953 and 1954.
 At the end of 1956, locomotive LV-0522 became the last steam locomotive completed at Voroshilovgrad Works.

-The design of the LV is believed to have partly influenced the design of the QJ class locomotive built in the People's Republic of China in the late 1950s to 1980s.
+The designs of the LV and OR21 both influenced the Chinese class QJ (前进 (Qián Jìn, To go forward" or "to advance)) 2-10-2s, which consisted of over 4,700 examples built in the People's Republic of China from 1956 to 1988, and lasted in mainline service until 2005.